Associate professor, group leader

 Roel is currently working as an intern at ASML, where he is designing and building a setup for sensor qualification.

-Okky Daulay joined the group as an intern master student in July 2018.
+Okky Daulay joins the group as a PhD student in January 2019.
 He is an officer and a researcher at Indonesian Air Force Research and Development Service Electronic Division.
 He is responsible for research and development of Radar, Avionics, Communication and Electronic Warfare technology.

 He received his MSc degree in embedded systems from the University of Twente The Netherlands in 2018 and BEng degree in electrical engineering from National Defense Academy Japan in 2009.
 His research interests include microwave engineering and RF photonics in all their aspects and phased-array technology.